 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.84% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Sidney is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Sidney doesn't have a public transportation system that people use for their commute.

-The education level of Sidney citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.51% of adults 25 and older in Sidney have a college degree.
+The percentage of adults in Sidney who are college-educated is close to the national average for all communities of 21.84%: 19.51% of the adults in Sidney have a bachelor's degree or advanced degree.

 The per capita income in Sidney in 2022 was $32,095, which is lower middle income relative to Nebraska and the nation.
 This equates to an annual income of $128,380 for a family of four.
 However, Sidney contains both very wealthy and poor people as well.